Department of Audiology, Speech-Language Pathology and Deaf Studies

 We offer "right sized" programs, large enough to offer a breadth of courses taught by full-time faculty with expertise in their areas of interest, yet small enough that students get to know one another, and the faculty get to know them.

 Undergraduate and graduate students participate in clinical or community-based learning experiences that enhance skills learned in class.
-We also operate a Speech, Language and Hearing Center where students provide services to the community under the supervision of certified professionals.
+We also operate both a Speech & Language Center and a Hearing & Balance Center, within the new Institute for Well-being (IWB).
+In these centers, students provide services to the community under the supervision of certified and licensed professionals.